vflopez77/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 ## Project Overview
 The Pewlett-Hackard Corporation is facing a number of impending retirements.
-In order to plan for this, they need to know what positions are retiring and who may be elibible to mentor their replacements.
+In order to plan for this, they need to know what positions are retiring and who may be eligible to mentor their replacements.
 Comprehensive employee data has been provided in 6 csv (flat) files for this analysis.

 ### Plan for the Employment Retirement Analysis
 #### Relational Database Structure